EmekaU/distance_vector_routing_simul/README.md

 # Distance Vector Routing Simulation
 ## About the Program

-This program is designed to simulate the distance vector algorithm using router processes.
+This program is designed to show how the distance routing protocol works with the [https://en.wikipedia.org/wiki/Split_horizon_route_advertisement]poisoned reverse algorithm.
-Each process maintains a routing table and sends to its neighbours, its best known distance to each destination router.
+The distance vector routing protocol uses the bellman-ford algorithm to share its distance to other routers.
-Periodically, each router prints its router table, sends its distances its neighbour routers and to the kafka topic.
+Each router maintains a routing table that contains the distance between itself and all possible destination nodes.

-Check out the `documentation.txt` file for more details.
+Every 10 seconds, or when the routing table changes, each router prints its router table, sends its distances its neighbour routers and to the kafka topic.

 ## RoadMap
 - [x] Routing Algorithm